-To use this feature, connect the NTC thermistor, R{NTC} , between the NTC pin and ground and a bias resistor, R{NOM} , from NTCBIAS to NTC.
-R{NOM} should be a 1% resistor with a value equal to the value of the chosen NTC thermistor at 25°C (R25).
+To use this feature, connect the NTC thermistor, $R{NTC}$ , between the NTC pin and ground and a bias resistor, $R{NOM}$ , from NTCBIAS to NTC. $R{NOM}$ should be a 1% resistor with a value equal to the value of the chosen NTC thermistor at 25°C (R25).

-The LTC4098/LTC4098-1 will pause charging when the resistance of the NTC thermistor drops to 0.54 times the value of R25 or approximately 54k (for a Vishay curve 1 thermistor, this corresponds to approximately 40°C).
-If the battery charger is in constant-voltage (float) mode, the safety timer also pauses until the thermistor indicates a return to a valid temperature.
+The LTC4098 will pause charging when the resistance of the NTC thermistor drops to 0.54 times the value of R25 or approximately 54k (for a Vishay "Curve 1" thermistor, this corresponds to approximately 40°C).
+If the battery charger is in constant voltage (float) mode, the safety timer also pauses until the thermistor indicates a return to a valid temperature.
 As the temperature drops, the resistance of the NTC thermistor rises.
-The LTC4098/LTC4098-1 are also designed to pause charging when the value of the NTC thermistor increases to 3.25 times the value of R25.
-For a Vishay curve 1 thermistor, this resistance, 325k, corresponds to approximately 0°C. The hot and cold comparators each have approximately 3°C of hysteresis to prevent oscillation about the trip point.
+The LTC4098 is also designed to pause charging when the value of the NTC thermistor increases to 3.25 times the value of R25.
+For a Vishay "Curve 1" thermistor, this resistance, 325k, corresponds to approximately 0°C. The hot and cold comparators each have approximately 3°C of hysteresis to prevent oscillation about the trip point.
 Grounding the NTC pin disables all NTC functionality.

-Figure 6 is a flow chart representation of the battery charger algorithm employed by the LTC4098/LTC4098-1.
+Figure 4 is a flow chart representation of the battery charger algorithm employed by the LTC4098.